Murder of Maya Millete: Disappearance and searches

 On January 13, 2021, volunteers searched Mount San Miguel Park for Millete.
 On January 23, 2021, investigators conducted a search warrant at Millete's home, searching for clues or any evidence that would point to the cause of her disappearance or possible whereabouts.
 In January, Maya's relatives hired a private investigator to assist in finding her.
 On February 5, 2021, the Chula Vista Police Department and Millete's family held a briefing to encourage the public to look for her.
 Skeletal remains were found in Orange County that were thought to be Millete's remains, but this was proven false, and the remains were then said to be that of a male.
 Later on the remains were proven to be animal bones.

 Additional searches for Maya Millete were conducted by volunteers in February at the Glamis sand dunes, March near Lower Otay Lake, and May in National City and at an abandoned golf course in Chula Vista.
 In late July, at an event celebrating Filipino-American Friendship Day, an effort was made to increase awareness of the continued search for Maya.
 In late October, searches were conducted near the Salton Sea, Fish Creek, and Glamis.
 Up until his arrest in late October, Larry Millete had not participated in any of the searches.
 In early November, searchers returned to Glamis sand dunes; the area of Imperial Gables was also searched in November.
-Searches for Maya continue to occur weekly through December.
+Searches for Maya continued to occur weekly through December.
 On 8 January 2022, a prayer vigil was held commemorating a year of Maya Millete being missing, and searches continued in January including the use of ground penetrating drones.
 Searches for Maya continued into 2022, with searches occurring at least in August, and September.
+At least one search for Maya occurred in 2023 in Chula Vista.